Can Online Casinos Ban You for Winning Too Much?

 Examples of Banned Winning Players at Online Casinos

-Banned Winning Players at Online CasinosJohnson’s was an extraordinary case and no gambler has managed to replicate his stint at an online casino, at least to our knowledge.
+Banned Winning Players at Online CasinosJohnson’s win was an extraordinary case, and no gambler has managed to replicate his stint at an online casino, at least as far as we know.
 The only way for a casual player to fairly win an eight-figure amount while gambling online is to unexpectedly land a wide-area progressive jackpot like Mega Moolah.

-This is not to say online players do not suffer bans, have their accounts closed down, and winnings withheld.
-They sometimes do, but winning too much fair and square is rarely the reason for the ban, at least when one gambles with legitimate operators.
+This is not to say that online players do not suffer bans, have their accounts closed, or see their winnings withheld.
+They sometimes do, but winning too much, fair and square, is rarely the reason for the ban, at least when one gambles with legitimate operators.

 Casual Players Should Not Fear Bans if They Win Fairly

-Looking at the cases in the previous section, it becomes obvious online gamblers have no reason whatsoever to fear a ban if they abide by the rules and play fairly.
-Legitimate and strictly regulated online casinos never deny customers their winnings, no matter how substantial, unless they have resorted to some backhanded tactics.
+Looking at the cases in the previous section, it is clear that online gamblers have no reason to fear a ban if they follow the rules and play fairly.
+Legitimate, strictly regulated online casinos never deny customers their winnings, no matter how substantial, unless the players have used underhanded tactics.

 Why Ban ‘Winners’ When You Have a Long-Term Edge?